 I do enjoy experimenting with adding flavor to the outcome, but I shy away from thick, heavy barbecue-type sauces.
 For my money, a bit of sizzling butter is all that’s needed to guild the lily on a perfectly grilled ribeye.
 I’ve found that browning butter brings out nutty, smoky flavors that work deliciously well with beef, and that is the genesis of my approach in this recipe.

 When I eat steak at home, I most always forego baked potatoes and other starchy sides.
 But I recently discovered the brittle-skinned shishito peppers, and I can attest to their flavor being a perfect compliment to steak.
 I’ve always said that food trends start in California and take about two to three years to reach my neck of the woods (read: sushi, poke, and acai).
-Such is the case with shishitos; I first tasted them two years ago in Southern California, but I am now seeing them from time to time at my local Albertson’s and Whole Foods Market.
+Such is the case with shishitos; I first tasted them a few years ago in Southern California, but I am now seeing them from time to time at my local Albertson’s and Whole Foods Market.

 Shishito is a Japanese pepper—a slender, finger-sized pepper that is bright green, with a flavor profile that is mild and sweet with a hint of smokiness.
 What I like about shishitos is that the exterior quickly blisters on the grill, and the entire pepper (seeds and all) is edible.
 That said, shishitos come with a Russian roulette-type disclaimer that one out of every ten will spike with heat, but I’ve not found one yet.